-"Supplemented Texts" are a form of publishing common in law publishing.
+"Supplemented Texts" are very common in law publishing.
 Many law texts are published in a variety of formats that permit them to be regularly updated on a continuing basis.
-The most common formats are looseleaf (common in Canada), pocket part (common in the US), and periodic (quarterly or annual) supplements (common in the UK).
+The most common formats are looseleaf (common in Canada), pocket parts (common in the US), and periodic (quarterly or annual) supplements (common in the UK).

 The rationale for these supplemented texts has been supplanted by digital technologies, yet they continue to be published.
 Their acquisition and maintenance consume considerable human and financial resources.
-Their currency, continuing relevance and our need for them are questionable.
 They will be acquired only according to the following strict guidelines.

 - a.
-Acquire supplemented texts in digital format, the preferred format for these materials, but only if the format is user-friendly and appropriately priced.
-Examples are: - i.
-BNA Online (US); - ii.
-CCH Online (Canada): - iii.
-Spectrum services from Carswell (Criminal, Labour, Employment). - b.
+Acquire supplemented texts in digital format, the preferred format for these materials, but only if the format is user-friendly and appropriately priced. - b.
 Do not acquire inappropriately-priced materials.
-An example of inappropriate pricing would be a pricing model that duplicates the pricing for print and realizes no savings in maintenance costs, or where the annual supplementation cost is higher than the original acquisition cost.
-Examples are: - i.
-Carswell's eReference collection. - c.
+An example of inappropriate pricing would be a pricing model that duplicates the pricing for print and realizes no savings in maintenance costs, or where the annual supplementation cost is higher than the original acquisition cost. - c.
 Acquire individual titles in print only if considered essential to support the curricular and research activities of the school and not available elsewhere in acceptable digital format. - i.
 If maintenance costs, especially the annual subscription cost, are prohibitive, do not maintain a current subscription.
 Consider re-purchasing the work new on an occasional basis (eg, every second, fifth or tenth year, as determined for the work) or when re-issued in a new edition.
-When replaced, previous editions should be removed from circulation and kept in storage.
-Example: - 1.
-Titles in Sweet & Maxwell's Common Law Library. - d.
+When replaced, previous editions should be removed from circulation and kept in storage. - d.
 If a subscription to a supplemented text is cancelled, do not discard the materials or withdraw them from the collection.
 Catalogue and holdings records should be amended to reflect the issue and currency of the last supplement received.
-If the material is in an insecure format (eg, looseleaf binder), it will be bound for better protecting the contents for posterity.
+If the material is in an insecure format (e.g., looseleaf binder), it will be bound for better protecting the contents for posterity.